trollboy/OpenScad_Button/README.md

 [Extra Credit 2  Code](https://github.com/trollboy/OpenScad_Button/blob/main/extra_credit_2.scad "Extra Credit 2 Code").
 [![Extra Credit 2, Now with 30% less suckl](https://github.com/trollboy/OpenScad_Button/blob/main/Extra_credit_2.png?raw=true "Extra Credit 2, Now with 30% less suck")](https://github.com/trollboy/OpenScad_Button/blob/main/Extra_credit_2.png?raw=true "Extra Credit 2, Now with 30% less suck")

+## Extra Credit 3: Talk smack!
+So I realize I zoomed through this howto.
+This is the problem people who know a thing have when explaining the thing to people unfamiliar with the thing.
+You make a bunch of assumptions on what should be obvious, and skip over huge swaths.
+I sorta suck that way.
+At the top of this page, there's an issues link, alternatively you can click [here](https://github.com/trollboy/OpenScad_Button/issues/new/choose "new issue link").
+If there's something you don't understand, lemme know and I'll make adjustments.
+Feeling spicy?
+Feel free to check out this repo, make your own changes and submit a pull request!  *I AM HERE FOR IT!*